svalinskas/SEB-Junior-Quantitative-Analyst-Task/README.md

 # SEB Junior Quantitative Analyst Task

-Here are the three tasks, each of which may be completed independently of the others:
+Here are three tasks, each of which may be completed independently of the others:

 1) Data Manipulation Task:
   - Select a random subsample of the dataset;